-The DMG Preferred Responder List field within the DMG SBP Parameters of an MLME-DMGSBP.response primitive shall be set to 1 only if:
+The DMG Preferred Responder List field within the DMG SBP Parameters element of a DMG SBP Response frame shall be set to 1 only if:

-— The StatusCode parameter within the MLME-DMG-SBP.response primitive is set to SUCCESS; and
+— The Status Code field within the DMG SBP Response frame is set to SUCCESS; and

-— The DMG Preferred Responder List field within the DMG SBP Parameters of the corresponding MLME-DMG-SBP.indication primitive is equal to 1.
+— The DMG Preferred Responder List field within the DMG SBP Parameters element of the corresponding DMG SBP Request frame is equal to 1.

-Otherwise, the DMG Preferred Responder List field within the DMG SBP Parameters of an MLME-DMGSBP.response primitive shall be set to 0.
+Otherwise, the DMG Preferred Responder List field within the DMG SBP Parameters element of the DMG SBP Response frame shall be set to 0.

-If the DMG Preferred Responder List field within the DMG SBP Parameters of the MLME-DMGSBP.response primitive is set to 0, neither the Sensing Responder Addresses nor the Sensing Responder IDs parameters shall be included in the primitive.
-If the DMG Preferred Responder List field within the DMG SBP Parameters of the MLME-DMG-SBP.response primitive is set to 1, both Sensing Responder Addresses and Sensing Responder IDs shall be included in the primitive.
+If the DMG Preferred Responder List field within the DMG SBP Parameters element of the DMG SBP Response frame is set to 0, neither the Sensing Responder Addresses nor the Sensing Responder IDs fields shall be included in the frame.
+If the DMG Preferred Responder List field within the DMG SBP Parameters element of the DMG SBP Response frame is set to 1, both Sensing Responder Addresses and Sensing Responder IDs fields shall be included in the frame.
 In this case, the DMG Number of Preferred Responders field shall be equal to the number of MAC addresses within the Sensing Responder Addresses field and the number of AID/USIDs within the Sensing Responder IDs field.

-If the StatusCode parameter within the MLME-DMG-SBP.response primitive is set to SUCCESS, the DMG Number of Sensing Responders field within the DMG SBP Parameters shall be equal to the number of sensing responders used in the DMG sensing procedure used by the SBP responder to satisfy the DMG SBP request.
+If the Status Code field within the DMG SBP Response frame is set to SUCCESS, the DMG Number of Sensing Responders field within the DMG SBP Parameters element shall be equal to the number of sensing responders used in the DMG sensing procedure used by the SBP responder to satisfy the DMG SBP request.

-If the StatusCode parameter within the MLME-DMG-SBP.response primitive is set to REJECTED_WITH_SUGGESTED_CHANGES, the DMG Number of Sensing Responders field within the DMG SBP Parameters should indicate a suggested number of sensing responders.
+If the Status Code field within the DMG SBP Response frame is set to REJECTED_WITH_SUGGESTED_CHANGES, the DMG Number of Sensing Responders field within the DMG SBP Parameters element should indicate a suggested number of sensing responders.

-NOTE—The method used by an SBP responder to select DMG STAs to include in the DMG sensing procedure used in response to an MLME-DMG-SBP.request primitive in which the DMG Preferred Responder List field within the DMG SBP Parameters is equal to 0 or in which the DMG Preferred Responder List field and the DMG Mandatory Preferred Responder field within the DMG SBP Parameters are set to 1 and 0, respectively, is implementation dependent.
+NOTE—The method used by an SBP responder to select DMG STAs to include in the DMG sensing procedure used in response to a DMG SBP Request frame in which the DMG Preferred Responder List field within the DMG SBP Parameters element is equal to 0 or in which the DMG Preferred Responder List field and the DMG Mandatory Preferred Responder field within the DMG SBP Parameters element are set to 1 and 0, respectively, is implementation dependent.

-If the SBP responder of a DMG SBP request that has resulted in an MLME-DMG-SBP.response primitive being issued with StatusCode parameter set to SUCCESS is not able to satisfy required parameters specified in the corresponding MLME-DMG-SBP.indication primitive after the MLME-DMG-SBP.response primitive was issued, it shall issue an MLME-DMG-SBPTERMINATION.request primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address.
-The DMG Measurement Session ID within the MLME-DMG-SBPTERMINATION.request primitive issued by the SBP responder shall be identical to the DMG Measurement Session ID within the corresponding MLME-DMG-SBP.response primitive.
+If the SBP responder of a DMG SBP request that has resulted in a DMG SBP Response frame being sent with the Status Code field set to SUCCESS is not able to satisfy required parameters specified in the corresponding DMG SBP Request frame, it shall send a DMG SBP Termination frame to the SBP initiator by issuing an MLME-DMG-SBPTERMINATION.request primitive.
+The DMG Measurement Session ID field within the DMG SBP Termination frame sent by the SBP responder shall be identical to the DMG Measurement Session ID field within the corresponding DMG SBP Response frame.

 SP: